dneimke/IntegrationServiceSample/README.md

         }
     }

-<a href="https://github.com/dneimke/IntegrationServiceSample/tree/master/Company.IntegrationService/Mappings">Click here</a> to view mapping classes as they have been implemented in the project.

-<a href="https://github.com/dneimke/IntegrationServiceSample/blob/master/Company.IntegrationService/ProcessComponents/Loans/IsEligibleProcess.cs">Click here</a> to view how the process componets consume mapping classes in the project.
+You can <a href="https://github.com/dneimke/IntegrationServiceSample/tree/master/Company.IntegrationService/Mappings/Loans">click here</a> to view mapping classes as they have been implemented in the project.  <a href="https://github.com/dneimke/IntegrationServiceSample/blob/master/Company.IntegrationService/ProcessComponents/Loans/IsEligibleProcess.cs">Click here</a> to view how one of the process components consumes its mapping classes in the project.

-The Mapping classes are organised withing a namespace and class name structure that is designed to make them easy to find and thus improves the overall maintainability of the system.
+Mapping classes are organised within a structure that is designed to make them easy to find and thus assist with the overall maintainability of the system.

 <pre>
   /Mappings